 Worth noting is the typical placebo response for erectile dysfunction drugs.
 In a trial done for a popular ED medication, Cialis, the placebo response rate was 12%.
-In other words 12% of people in the placebo group improved where 39% of those taking the real medication improved.
+In other words, 12% of people in the placebo group improved whereas 39% of those taking the real medication improved.

 Strengths of Nugenix®

 ● Contains vitamins and minerals that can improve general health

 ● Active and inactive men can take the product